laneyberm/Pewlett-Hackard-Analysis/README.md

-# Pewlett Hackard Retirement Analysis
+# Pewlett Hackard Employee Analysis and Potential Mentorship Candidates

 ## Overview
 Pewlett Hackard is facing a "silver tsunami", in which the company faces a lot of employees getting ready to age out of the program.
 This is going to create a considerable amount of openings.
 We are tasked with future-proofing the company by determining how many people will be retiring and, of those employees, who is eligible for a retirement package.
 Additionally, we will also determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 We'll use Postgres to create a database and pgAdmin to work with the data.